Kingdom of the Morea

-The Kingdom of the Morea or Realm of the Morea (Regno di Morea; Regno de Morea; Βασίλειον του Μορέως) was the official name the Republic of Venice gave to the Peloponnese peninsula in Southern Greece (which was more widely known as the Morea until the 19th century) when it was conquered from the Ottoman Empire during the Morean War in 1684–99.
-The Venetians tried, with considerable success, to repopulate the country and reinvigorate its agriculture and economy, but were unable to gain the allegiance of the bulk of the population, nor to secure their new possession militarily.
-As a result, it was lost again to the Ottomans in a brief campaign from June to September in 1715.
+The Kingdom of the Morea, or Realm of the Morea (Regno di Morea; Regno de Morea; Βασίλειον του Μορέως), was the official name the Republic of Venice gave to the Peloponnese peninsula in southern Greece (more widely known as the Morea until the 19th century) after it was conquered from the Ottoman Empire during the Morean War of 1684–99.
+The Venetians, with considerable success, attempted to repopulate the region and reinvigorate its agriculture and economy but failed to win the allegiance of most of the population or to secure the territory militarily.
+Consequently, it was retaken by the Ottomans during a brief campaign from June to September 1715.

 Background

-Venice had a long history of interaction with the Morea, dating back to the aftermath of the Fourth Crusade (1203–1204), when the Republic acquired control of the coastal fortresses of Modon and Coron, Nauplia and Argos.
-These they held even after the remainder of the peninsula was conquered by the Ottoman Turks in 1460, but they were lost in the first, second and third Ottoman–Venetian Wars.
+Venice had a long history of interaction with the Morea, dating back to the aftermath of the Fourth Crusade (1203–1204), when the Republic acquired control of the coastal fortresses of Modon and Coron, Nauplia, and Argos.
+These it held even after the remainder of the peninsula was conquered by the Ottoman Turks in 1460, but they were lost in the first, second, and third Ottoman–Venetian Wars.
 In successive conflicts, the Ottomans pried away the other remaining Venetian overseas possessions, including Cyprus and Crete, the latter after a prolonged struggle that ended in 1669.

 In 1684, following the Ottoman defeat at the second Siege of Vienna, Venice joined the Holy League and declared war on the Ottoman Empire.
-Under the leadership of Francesco Morosini, who had led the defence of Candia, the capital of Crete, the Venetians took advantage of the Ottoman weakness and rapidly took over the island of Lefkada (Santa Maura) in 1684.
-In the next year, Morosini landed on the Peloponnese, and within two years, aided by the local Greek population, took control of the peninsula and its fortresses.
-A subsequent Venetian campaign into eastern Continental Greece succeeded in capturing Athens, but failed before the walls of Chalkis (Negroponte).
-Thereafter the conflict degenerated into a stalemate, with raids and counter-raids on both sides, until the signature of the Treaty of Karlowitz between the Ottomans and the Holy League, which in Greece left the Morea, Leucas and the island of Aegina in Venetian hands.
+Under the leadership of Francesco Morosini, who had led the defence of Candia, the capital of Crete, the Venetians took advantage of Ottoman weakness and rapidly seized the island of Lefkada (Santa Maura) in 1684.
+The next year Morosini landed on the Peloponnese and, within two years, aided by the local Greek population, took control of the peninsula and its fortresses.
+A subsequent Venetian campaign into eastern Continental Greece captured Athens but failed before the walls of Chalkis (Negroponte).
+Thereafter the conflict degenerated into a stalemate, with raids and counter-raids on both sides, until the Treaty of Karlowitz between the Ottomans and the Holy League, which in Greece left the Morea, Leucas, and the island of Aegina in Venetian hands.